nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 returning the according `Command` object back.

 The `CommandParser` implements the following functionality:
-- Parsing the command string and giving the respective `Command` object
+- Parsing the command string and giving the respective `Command` object.
-- Keeps track of the workspace
+- Keeps track of the workspace.
-- Provides functionality to list all commands for the help `Command`
+- Provides functionality to list all commands for the help `Command`.

 ### 3.4 Command Component